frankvdh/Meerkat/README.md

 * If airborne, the altitude of the aircraft relative to the phone's GPS altitude

 Each icon can also optionally (controlled by Settings) have associated with it:
-* The aircraft's history track
+* The aircraft's history track, for the previous [historySeconds] seconds
-* A "linear" predicted track, assuming the aircraft continues at the same speed, rate of climb, and track for the next 60 seconds (settable).
+* A "linear" predicted track, assuming the aircraft continues at the same speed, rate of climb, and track for the next 60 seconds (settable via [predictionSeconds]).
-* A "polynomial" predicted track, based on the previous 60 (settable) seconds, so it predicts a turning flight path.
+* A "polynomial" predicted track, based on the previous 10 (settable via [polynomialHistorySeconds]) seconds, so it predicts a turning flight path.
 These use the same colour coding as the icon

+The app may also be put into an "auto-Zoom" mode, where it automatically zooms in or out so that the furthest aircraft is at the edge of the screen.
+Rotating the screen while in Heading mode will continue automatically zooming in/out.

+NB: In auto-zoom mode (and in manual zoom mode), *nearer* aircraft may be off the side or bottom of the screen.

 Contributing & Licensing
 ------------------------